dakhamohammed/alx-system_engineering-devops/0x02-shell_redirections/README.md

 16. 15-countthatword
     - Shell script that display the number of lines that contain the pattern “bin” in the file /etc/passwd.

+17. 16-whatsnext
+    - Shell script that display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd.